Khalanar/ume-web/README.md

 # ume**bot**shi

-This website's aim is to show what the bot ume is capable of doing among different platforms.
-A section on what to expect from this bot and testimonials, along with a contact form if users want more information.
+This website's aim is to show what the bot **ume** is capable of doing in different platforms.
+There's sections on what to expect from this bot and testimonials, along with a contact form if users want more information.

 ## Features
 This website shows information for:
-- What is ume and why should you use it
+- What is **ume** and why should you use it
 - Testimonials
 - Functionality by Platform
-- Social media links
+- Social Media links

 ## Skeleton
 - Home
-    - hero
+    - Hero
-    - what is ume
+    - What is ume
-    - testimonials
+    - Testimonials
 - Platforms
-    - hero
+    - Hero
-    - platform table with features
+    - Platform table with bot features
 - Contact
-    - hero
+    - Hero
-        - form
+        - Form

 ### Relevant Social Links
 - Github